kru/kru.github.io/content/about.md

 I'm a Software Engineer who love to tinker with low level stuff (mostly FPGA, Arduino, computer graphics and computer architecture).

 There is blog section in this page, it purposely to note what I learned in my journey and as a reference for myself.
 That said, It won't be a comprehensive source.
-I'll try my best to add detailed post to my knowledge at time I write it.
+I do my best to add detailed post of my knowledge at time I write it.

 You want to get connected? feel free to connect to my social media [here](https://kris-dev.cloud).